lutsen/lagan/README.md

 - *name*: The name of the property.
 Also the name of the corresponding RedBean property.
 Contains only alphanumeric characters, should not contain spaces.
 - *description*: The form-field label of the property in the admin interface.
 - *type*: The type of data of the property.
-This defines which property type controller and template to use.
+This defines which property type controller to use.
 More information under "Property types".
+- *input*: The template to use in the admin interface.
+Templates are located in the *public/properties* directory.

 There can be other optional keys, for example the *directory* key for the *image_select* property input type.